sibe-finance/sibe-docs/docs/6_Developers/1_Tokenomics.md

 **F**

-In order to complete the adjustment and full liquidity for immediate unstaking, user deposited SOL at no cost are used to refill the liquidity pool.
+To complete the adjustment and full liquidity for immediate unstaking, user deposited SOL at no cost are used to refill the liquidity pool.

 ### Pairs: SOL / SIBE

 :::note

-The pool has a linear swap fee decreasing until the target liquidity is reached to cover for operation costs and incentivize liquidity providers.
-75% of the fees goes to liquidity providers and 25% to the SIBE treasury.
+The pool has a linear swap fee decreasing until the target liquidity is reached to cover operation costs and incentivize liquidity providers.
+75% of the fees go to liquidity providers and 25% to the SIBE treasury.

 :::